Is Insomnia ruining your life?

-Hypnotherapy can be particularly beneficial in aiding relaxation, instilling more positive beliefs regarding sleep and giving you the tools to calm you overthinking and anxiety.
-I have written a specific hypnotherapy programme for Insomnia - my ‘Sleep Well Programme’ which includes Hypnotherapy, Counselling, Psychotherapy and specific techniques to help you overcome your sleep issues.
+Hypnotherapy can be particularly beneficial in aiding relaxation, instilling more positive sleep beliefs and giving you the tools to calm your overthinking and anxiety.
+I have written a specific hypnotherapy programme for Insomnia - my 'Sleep Well Programme' which includes Hypnotherapy, Counselling, Psychotherapy and specific techniques to help you overcome your sleep issues.

 Mindfulness and meditation are also great techniques to help you relax and take control.

 Reiki, aromatherapy and acupuncture can also be beneficial in helping you to relax and de-stress.